Logo

 • 54,000,000,000 wei

-Because gwei is practical, many calculators display gas price directly in that unit.
-As on-chain gas costs rose, scaling solutions gained traction by batching transactions and settling them on Ethereum to cut transaction costs while preserving security.
+Because gwei is practical for quoting, many calculators display gas price in that unit.
+As on-chain congestion increases, scaling solutions typically aim to reduce total transaction costs by batching activity and relying on Ethereum for settlement and security.

 • Orderbook derivatives on a Layer-2 — dYdX, off-chain engine